Jad Abou Ali ’26

 Materials Science and Engineering

-Advisor: Asegun Henry, Associate Professor, Department of Mechanical Engineering
+Advisor: Asegun Henry, Associate Professor, Mechanical Engineering

 Sponsor: Friends of MITEI UROP